 Homemade Tandoori Masala

-- 2 teaspoon Ginger powder
+- 2 teaspoons Ginger powder

-- 2 teaspoon Garlic powder
+- 2 teaspoons Garlic powder

 - 1 teaspoon Nutmeg powder